cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The private and public keys of the parties in these examples are Diffie-Hellman keys, namely, pkU=g^skU and pkS=g^skS.

-Specification/implementation details that are specific to the choice of group G will be adapted from the corresponding standards for different elliptic curves.
+Implementation details that are specific to the choice of group G will be adapted from the corresponding standards for different elliptic curves.

-PROTOCOL MESSAGES.
+### HMQV and 3DH protocol messages

 OPAQUE with HMQV and OPAQUE with 3DH comprises:

-- KE1 = OPRF1, nonceU, info1*, IdU*, epkU
+- KE1 = credential_request, nonceU, info1*, IdU*, epkU
-- KE2 = OPRF2, EnvU, nonceS, info2*, epkS, Einfo2*, Mac(Km2; transcript2),
+- KE2 = credential_response, nonceS, info2*, epkS, Einfo2*, MAC(Km2; transcript2),
-- KE3 = info3*, Einfo3*, Mac(Km3; transcript3)}
+- KE3 = info3*, Einfo3*, MAC(Km3; transcript3)}

 where:

-- \* denotes optional elements;
+- '\*' denotes optional elements;

-- OPRF1, OPRF2 denote the DH-OPRF values alpha, beta sent by user and server, respectively, as defined by the chosen OPRF in {{configurations}};

-- EnvU is the OPAQUE's envelope stored by the server containing keying information for the client to run the AKE with the server;
+- credential_request and credential_response denote the online OPAQUE
+protocol messages (defined in {{online-phase}}) which carry the client and server OPRF values, respectively, as well as the envelope.

 - nonceU, nonceS are fresh random nonces chosen by client and server, respectively;